 Creating a product instructional video is always a good idea, no matter the size of your budget and the product or service you are selling.

-As long as you approach it professionally and test your video with a pool of selected users, you'll reach your goal of attracting a new audience and help the existing one to use your product or service better.
+As long as you approach it professionally and test your business intro video with a pool of selected users, you'll reach your goal of attracting a new audience and help the existing one to use your product or service better.

 To your success!